-Jocelyn is a frequent author and lecturer on topics related to construction and design contracts, claims, and dispute avoidance.
-She is a 2014 Distinguished Legal Writing Award winner (The Burton Awards) and author of the Minnesota chapter of a multi-volume construction and design law treatise titled: A State-by-State Analysis of current Legal Issues Affecting Architects, Engineers, Contractors, and Owners (From a Contracting and Claims Perspective).
+Jocelyn has a national construction and energy law practice.
+She has earned a Band One ranking in Chambers USA; is a fellow in the American College of Construction Lawyers; is a recipient of the prestigious Clients Choice Awards; won the 2014 Burton Awards for Distinguished Legal Writing with her article "Force Majeure and Climate Change: What is the New Normal?"; and has been a perennial presence in Minnesota Super Lawyers since 2003.
+She is a frequent author and lecturer on topics related to construction and design contracts, claims, and dispute avoidance.
+She is the author of the Minnesota chapter of a multi-volume construction and design law treatise titled: A State-by-State Analysis of current Legal Issues Affecting Architects, Engineers, Contractors, and Owners (From a Contracting and Claims Perspective).

 - In re: Arbitration Between Knutson, Harris/HiMec Hunt, LLC and Olmsted County.
 Represented the project owner in a multi-week arbitration proceeding arising out of the design and construction and expansion of a waste-to-energy plant.
 As part of its award, the arbitration panel awarded the owner more than 100 days of delays and liquidated damages against the construction manager at risk and denied the construction manager at risk’s fraud claims.